brilliapps/very-long-string-numbers-math/README.md

   </script>

-  [todo]this below similar example with minus sign is to improve - it is correct but there are some leading zeros console.log('mt: '+idm_divide_large_textual_numbers('72542457482534938.92923719478', '9393531.639599', 140))
+  about half a minute to count 140 digits console.log('mt: '+idm_divide_large_textual_numbers('72542457482534938.92923719478', '9393531.639599', 140))
-  [todo]this below similar example with minus sign is to improve - it is correct but there are some leading zeros console.log('mt: '+idm_divide_large_textual_numbers('72542457482534938.92923719478', '-9393531.639599', 140))
+  console.log('mt: '+idm_divide_large_textual_numbers('72542457482534938.92923719478', '-9393531.639599', 140))

-   even more interesting example - it may take f.e. about one or two minutes to do the math: console.log('mt: '+idm_divide_large_textual_numbers('972561416387155160324342457482534938929237194785736365853788274081329385902999935', '99393531639599', 110))
+   even more interesting example - it may take f.e. about one minute to do the math: console.log('mt: '+idm_divide_large_textual_numbers('972561416387155160324342457482534938929237194785736365853788274081329385902999935', '99393531639599', 110))
    some other examples
   console.log('mt: '+idm_multiply_large_textual_numbers('0.555', '0.55'))